2024-learn/DevOps/DevopsBootcamp/docker/notes.md

   - by default, docker compose sets up a single network for your app so you don't have to specify the network in the file
     - but you do have the option to specify your own networks with the top-level "networks" key
   - __service orchestration with docker compose:__
-    - spcecify dependencies and relationshis between service to ensure proper communication and required services are started in the correct order
+    - specify dependencies and relationships between service to ensure proper communication and required services are started in the correct order
     - `restart: always`: always restart the container if it stops
       - make sure MongoExpress can connect to MongoDB container, in case the mongo-express container was to be created before the mongodb container, it would keep restarting until the latter container was created and mongo-express can connect to it
     - `depends_on`: